willsather/WillSather/Bus Simulator/README.md

 <br/>

+## Project Description

+During my spring semester of sophomore year, I took a class called Software Design and Development at University of Minnesota.
+This class is entirely centered around learning C++ and applying it to a single, semester-long, project.
+This project is a simulation of the university's transit bus system.
+The goal of this project is to learn various programming paradigms and styles, proper documentation skills, and understanding the raw C++  along with forming a software development mentality (rather just than coding).

 ## How to use Transit Simulator and Visualization:

 #### Step by step for instructions for CSE Labs machines or vole users